Policy on Financial Assistance

 - Family income, in relation to federal poverty guidelines

 - Assets (e.g. home, bank account, and stocks)

 - You must be receiving non-elective, medically necessary care, and you must live within our primary service area

 - Call (603) 227-7101.
 A financial counselor will advise you and investigate other sources that might provide financial assistance.

 - Complete a financial assistance application and submit it along with the following:

-- Complete copy of your most recent Federal Income Tax Return and all schedules.
-Include copies of last year's W-2 forms.
+- Complete a copy of your most recent Federal Income Tax Return and all schedules.
+Include copies of last year's W-2 forms;

 - Copies of the three most recent, paycheck stubs or a statement from the employer;